Just as you’d expect from French cuisine, these Classic Chocolate Eclairs are the definition of simple, yet elegant.

 - Combine butter and cold water in a saucepan over medium heat.
 Cook for 3 to 4 minutes or until butter has melted and mixture just starts to boil.

 - Reduce heat to low.
-Add flour all in one go.
+Add flour and salt all in one go.
 Cook, stirring, for 2 to 3 minutes or until mixture comes away from side of pan and forms a ball.
+There should be a coating inside the pan when it's done (but don't try incorporating the coating back into the batter).
 Set aside for 5 minutes to cool slightly.

-- Spoon dough into a piping bag fitted with a 1cm plain nozzle.
+- Spoon dough into a piping bag fitted with a 1cm (half inch) star nozzle (the more points on the nozzle the better as it helps stop cracking).
 Pipe 12cm long logs, 6cm apart (as they spread), onto prepared trays.
-Brush with reserved egg.
+NB: It helps to rest the nozzle on the tray as you're piping, and maintaining a 45 degree angle.

 - Using an electric mixer, beat cream, vanilla and sugar until firm peaks.
 Store in fridge until needed.